 At the ripe age of 18, many of us don’t have the rest of our lives planned out.
 If you did, more power to you.
-However, at that age I was more preoccupied than planning my outfits and what movie I was going to see that night rather than my future career goals.
-I picked Legal Studies as my major because I was convinced that I wanted to go to law school (I think I watched Legally Blonde one too many times).
-Turns out, this career path couldn’t be anymore wrong for me and it took interning at a law office to figure that out.
-I don’t even like to argue; I would make a terrible lawyer!
+But when I was that age, I was more interested in planning my outfits for the week than mapping out my future career goals.
+I picked Legal Studies as my major, because at one point in time, I was convinced that I wanted to go to law school (I must have watched Legally Blonde one too many times).
+Turns out, this career path couldn’t have been more wrong for me, and it took spending a summer interning at a law office to figure that out.
+I loathe arguing.
+I would make a terrible lawyer!
 It wasn’t until my senior year of college that I discovered my love for writing and saw the potential to make a career out of it.
-Maybe you’ve just recently graduated and still have no idea where you see yourself in 10 years.
-Don’t fret, as you grow older, you start to realize what your passions are.
+If you’ve recently graduated and still have no idea where you see yourself in 10 years, don’t fret.
+You’ll find your passion one day.

 2. You will fail.
 Probably more than once.

 No one on this planet is perfect.
-Not a single person.
-Unless, of course, you’re Ryan Gosling, and in that case you are perfect in EVERY SINGLE WAY.
-It is inevitable that at some point in your life, and this includes your college career, you will fail at something.
-Whether it be a test you stayed up studying all night for, a class you just couldn’t seem to grasp the concept on, or a first date that you made a fool of yourself on.
+Not a single person (unless you’re Ryan Gosling, and in that case you are perfect in EVERY SINGLE WAY).
+It’s inevitable that at some point in your life, and this definitely includes your college career, you will fail at something.
+Whether it be a specific test you pulled an all-nighter studying all night for, an entire subject you just couldn’t seem to grasp the concept of, or a first date that you made a complete fool of yourself on, you will fail.
 But guess what?
 Fall down seven times, stand up eight.
-You’ll always bounce back, usually even stronger after a trying time.
-The important thing is that you are learning from your failures.
+You’ll bounce back, and you’ll be even more resilient than you were when you start.
+The most important thing is that you learn from your failures.

 3. Have fun, but stay focused.